Lorraineken/Code-Challenge/README.md

 ## Grade Generator
 ### Description
 This is a student grade generator that accepts the marks of the student and prints out the grade.
-A function called gradeGenerator is created where marks is used as the parameter.
+A function called gradeGenerator is created where marks is used as the parameter and the marks passed as an argument.Once the function is called the grade is logged.
-To display the grade once the marks value is passed I used console.log()
+The grading system is as follows
+A > 79, B - 60 to 79, C -  59 to 49, D - 40 to 49, E - less 40.

 ****
 ## Speed Detector
 ### Description